Shaharyaar7/-llSPS-INT-145-AI-Powered-News-Search-App-Level-1-/README.md

 This application uses individual out-of-the-box UI components to extract and visualize the enriched data provided by the Discovery analytics engine.
 The web application includes Sentiment analysis, slack integration and embedded using Node-Red.

 FUTURE SCOPE

-1. The future scope may include:
+The future scope may include:

-2. Variations in phrasing:
+1. Variations in phrasing:
-3. News search using audio and converting that using speech-to-text.
+2. News search using audio and converting that using speech-to-text.
-4. Tracking conversations:
+3. Tracking conversations:
-5. Adding language translator with audio to enable search and results in regional language.
+4. Adding language translator with audio to enable search and results in regional language.
-6. Usage monitoring:
-7. Improving result relevance with the tooling:

 RESULT
 The final application has